saiivarma/LastMinPrep/README.md

 # LastMinPrep
 Basic Exam Preparation application.
-Built using Node and MongoDB
+Built using NodeJS and MongoDB

 Frameworks and packages used: